chicrock/nuber-client/README.md

 ## Use Dotenv

-- If you want to use dotenv on reactjs project that create with create-react-app, you should add prefix like `REACT_APP_` on your environmental varialbes.
+- If you want to use dotenv on reactjs project that create with create-react-app, you should add prefix like `` on your environmental varialbes.

 ### .env